History of the Rocky Mountain Slam

 In 2003 the Bighorn 100 was added as one of the potential races that could count toward the Slam.
 Bighorn was chosen due to the feeling that it was of a similar class to the others and the imposition of lotteries at Leadville and Wasatch.
 The RMS required that the runners complete two races (Hardrock and The Bear) and then choose 2 more from Bighorn, Leadville, and Wasatch.

 The RMS enjoyed seeing as many as 8 finishers a year until 2015 when popularity soared for Hardrock and Leadville.
-After 2014, there were only 1-2 finishers a year due to the difficulty of getting into Hardrock.
+After 2014, there were only 1-2 finishers a year due in-part to the difficulty of getting into Hardrock.

 In 2019, Ouray 100 was substituted for Hardrock since Hardrock wasn’t held that year.